-If you have been abused or neglected at Oak Hill, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Oak Hill, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Oak Hill is a government-owned nursing home in Monroe County.
 It houses 144 registered beds and is a Medicare and Medicaid participant.
 It was initially known as the Monroe County Alms House transferring in its current location in December of 2006.
 The nursing facility is located at 623 Hamacher Street, Waterloo, IL and may be reached through telephone number 618-939-3488.
 The Illinois Nursing Home Care Act and Department of Public Health govern Oak Hill.

 Oak Hill’s Address, Phone Number, and Contact Information